 Luckily, Microsoft says it’s made it dead easy to transfer your files to a new Xbox One X via the latest Xbox software update.
-We don’t have our hands on the new console yet, so we haven’t tested the method and can’t provide detailed step-by-step instructions, but we can help you plan ahead of time for launch day.
-Check out our guide to the best Xbox One Black Friday deals if you're hoping to snap one up in the sales too.
+Here, we explain the different ways that you transfer your games.
+Check out our Xbox One X review and our guide to the best Xbox One Black Friday deals if you're hoping to snap one up in the sales too.

 Oh, and there’s one bit of great news whichever device you use: Microsoft has announced that it will be possible to download the new 4K updates to games in advance on your current console, and transfer them along with the games, so that the Xbox One X is ready to go immediately, without a wait for lengthy content downloads.

 The easiest thing for most people will probably be to transfer files between consoles over an external hard drive - you can either use one you already own, or buy one of our recommended external drives.

 Bear in mind that whatever drive you use will have to be formatted for the Xbox One - the console will take you through this when you first plug it in - which means you can’t use it to store any other data.
 In fact, anything else on it at the time will be deleted.

 Microsoft has introduced an easy way for gamers to back up their console settings to an external hard drive and seamlessly transfer them across.

 Once you have a drive formatted properly, simply plug it into the old Xbox One, and head to Games & apps.
 Press Menu while on each game you’d like to move, then select ‘Manage Game’.